starnowski/posmulten/configuration-parent/configuration-jar/README.md

 The jar file required JAVA version 8 or newer.

 ### Usage
-Executable jar based on configuration generates two SQL script files that contain DDL statements that create the shared schema strategy.
+Executable jar based on configuration generates SQL script files that contain DDL statements that create the shared schema strategy.
 The other one has a DDL statement that drops strategy.

 __Properties required to generate scripts__